Alluxio/alluxio/docs/en/DevelopingExtensions.md

 ### Building the Extension

-The built JAR must include all dependencies of the extension project.
+The built JAR must include all transitive dependencies of the extension project.
 In addition to avoid collisions the dependency `alluxio-core-common` must be specified with `provided` scope.
 For example, the maven definition would look like:

 ```xml